zemn-me/monorepo/ARCHITECTURE.md

 the core rules should be able to ignore all other packages.

 `//rust:defs.bzl` is the file that all users of `rules_rust` will be using.
-Everything in this file can be used (dependend on) and is supported  (though stability is not currently guaranteed across commits, see [#600](https://github.com/bazelbuild/rules_rust/issues/600)).
-Typically this file reexports definitions from other files, typically from `//rust/private`.
+Everything in this file can be used (depended on) and is supported  (though stability is not currently guaranteed across commits, see [#600](https://github.com/bazelbuild/rules_rust/issues/600)).
+Typically this file re-exports definitions from other files, typically from `//rust/private`.
 Also other packages in `rules_rust` should access core rules through the public API only.
 We expect dogfooding our own APIs increases their quality.

-`//rust/private` package contains code rule implementation.
+`//rust/private` package contains code for rule implementation.
 This file can only depend on `//rust` and its subpackages.
 Exceptions are Bazel's builtin packages and public APIs of other rules (such as `rules_cc`).
 Depending on `//rust/private` from packages other than `//rust` is not supported, we reserve